diesimo-ai/self-driving-car-projects/p5-self-driving-vehicle-state-estimation-on-roadway/readme.md

 ])
 ```

-- **Task 3**: examine how the loss of external corrections results in drift in the vehicle position estimate, and how the uncertainty in the position estimate changes when sensor measurements are unavailable.
+- **Task 3 - sensor dropout**: examine how the loss of external corrections results in drift in the vehicle position estimate, and how the uncertainty in the position estimate changes when sensor measurements are unavailable.

 ## Requirements